-The dream of owning a timber frame home is often accompanied by the vision of making memories with your family there.
-If you have a large family living under the same roof, you will need to consider how to create space to accommodate everyone.
-While it would be nice to build an enormous home for your family, budget usually dictates the size of your home’s design.
-If your allotted space is limited, you may have to be more creative in how you dedicate space for your family to gather and sleep.
-Here are some clever ideas to help you start to balance your dream and your family’s needs with your budget.
+The dream of owning a timber frame home almost always includes a vision of making memories with your family.
+If you have a large family living under the same roof, creating space that accommodates everyone is always important.
+And, while it would be nice to build an enormous home for your family, budget typically dictates the size of a home.
+If your square footage is limited, creativity in your approach to dedicated family spaces is in order.
+The following ideas may help you balance your dream and your family’s needs with your budget.

-Timber frame homes lend themselves to large, open spaces that are ideal for large families.
-Open concept layouts where the kitchen, living room and dining room all flow into each other allow everyone, no matter where they are, to be part of the moment.
+Timber frame homes lend themselves to large, open spaces that are ideal for big families.
+Open concept layouts where the kitchen, living room, and dining room all flow into each other allow everyone, no matter where they are, to be part of the moment.

-If you have several children, there are quite a few ways to conserve square footage in their bedrooms.
-For example, you can have two larger bedrooms, one for girls and one for boys, rather than individual rooms for each child.
-The vaulted ceilings in timber frame homes work great for bunk beds and vertical storage.
+If you have several younger children, conserving square footage in their bedrooms is easily accomplished, and you have several options.
+For example, design two large bedrooms, one for girls and one for boys, rather than individual rooms for each child.
+The vaulted ceilings in timber frame homes make these large kids’ rooms appear even larger.
+And, those same vaulted ceilings make bunk beds and vertical storage a snap.

-While making sure the home fits your family, remember to incorporate the spaces of which you dream into your custom home.
+While making sure your timber frame home fits your large family, remember to incorporate your dream spaces into the home.

-Plan to work from home?
+Do you plan to work from home?
 Make sure you have a private and quiet office.
-Can’t stop thinking about having a space to watch your favorite shows or football games?
-Add in an epic theater room complete with a wet bar.
+Can’t stop thinking about having a space in which to watch your favorite show or team?
+Add that fabulous theater room you always wanted, complete with a wet bar.

-What if space just isn’t there for your special room?
-It is likely that you will have an unused bedroom in the future.
-Plan to transform this room into the home gym you have always wanted.
-You might put this room in the basement or give it it’s own bathroom now instead of having to remodel it to fit your vision later.
+But what if the space simply doesn’t exist for your special room?
+Don’t despair.
+It’s likely that you will have an unused bedroom in the future.
+Plan to later transform that bedroom into the home gym you always wanted.
+You might even design this particular bedroom into your basement, with its own bathroom.
+By doing do now, you’ll have no need to remodel it later.

-Explore Riverbend’s collection of timber frame home floor plans for large families.
+Explore Riverbend’s Summerhill design, a spacious conceptual floor plan perfectly suited for big families.
+Or, browse our complete collection of timber frame home floor plans for large families.
 Keep in mind all of our plans can be modified to add square footage or fit your visual preferences.

 Whether you’re looking for more information or would simply like to learn more about us and our services, don’t hesitate to contact us.
 Please follow the link below to access our online form or call us at 888.486.2363 in the US or 888.999.4744 in Canada.
 We look forward to hearing from you.Order Riverbend Brochure Contact Us